DNM1008/Computer-Vision/readme.md

 In `/python/test/`, I mainly work on them and copy the final results to the app folder.

-- `area_define.py` is used for testing, it should allow the user to import an image file and a coordinate file and graph those coordinates on the image, highlighting the area covered by the polygon made up by the dots defined by the coordinates.
-- `coords_image.py` is used to define the coordinates on an image, this could be a frame from a video.
-- `coords_video.py` is similar to `coords_image.py`, with extra functionalities
-  to work with videos as well.
-This is intended to be 1 of the 2 final products.
-- `count_image.py` counts the number of people in an area in an image.
-The user imports the image and coordinate files.
-- `count_video.py` and `count_video_rtdert.py` counts the number of people in an area in a video.
-This is the other final products.
-- `crop.py` crops the image/video to the smallest frame containing the every set of coordinates
-- `debug.py` is used for testing, ignore this.

 In `/python/dev/` there should be the GUI apps, although they are all in 1 file so not ideal.
 Probably good to have them around though.